Andyagus/RDR-LearnAndAdd/README.md

 # RDR-LearnAndAdd
-Referencing Mix and Jam's Red Dead Redemption Project To Learn and Adding Additional Features
+Referencing Mix and Jam's Red Dead Redemption Project To Learn and Add Additional Features